 - Technical Notes report new developments, significant advances, or novel aspects of experimental and theoretical methods and techniques which are relevant for scientific investigations within the scope of the journal.
 The manuscript title must clearly reflect the technical nature of the manuscript and should start with "Technical Note:".
 For manuscripts focused on the development, intercomparison and validation of measurement instruments and data processing techniques we recommend submission to the EGU interactive open access journal "Atmospheric Measurement Techniques (AMT) ".
 For manuscripts focused on the development and description of numerical models and model components we recommend submission to the EGU interactive open access journal "Geoscientific Model Development (GMD) ".

-- Peer-reviewed Commentaries continue the discussion of published papers beyond the limits of immediate interactive discussion.
+- Peer-reviewed Comments continue the discussion of published papers beyond the limits of immediate interactive discussion.
 They will usually refer to papers published in ACP, but may refer to papers published in other journals if satisfactory justification is given.
-They undergo the same process of peer-review, publication and interactive discussion as articles and technical notes, and they are equivalent to the peer-reviewed commentaries in traditional scientific journals.
-The manuscript title should start with "Commentary on" or "Reply to".
+They undergo the same process of peer-review, publication and interactive discussion as articles and technical notes, and they are equivalent to the peer-reviewed comments in traditional scientific journals.
+The manuscript title should start with "Comment on" or "Reply to".

 - In addition to the above manuscript types, special issues may include an introduction article or an overview article or both.
 Introduction articles outline the motivation and background, and overview articles synthesize and summarize the findings of the special issue papers.
 The manuscript title must clearly reflect the relation to the special issue and should start with "Introduction:" or "Overview:".

 - Corrigenda correct errors in preceding papers.
-The manuscript title is: Corrigendum to "TITLE" published in JOURNAL, VOLUME, PAGES, YEAR.
+The manuscript title reads as follows: Corrigendum to "TITLE" published in JOURNAL, VOLUME, PAGES, YEAR.
 Please note that Corrigenda are only possible for final revised journal papers and not for the corresponding Discussion Paper.